ccf-tfehlmann/ibdplexus/vignettes/risk-summary.md

 </table>

 wPCDAI is calculated by summing the numeric values from the required columns.
-The scoring for disease activity for the wPCDAI are:
+The scoring for disease activity for the wPCDAI are<sup>2</sup>:

 <table>
 <thead>